-- 1) In accordance with the Municipal Government Act, this Agreement shall come into full force and effect on final passing of the resolutions by both Kneehill and Wheatland. - 2) This Agreement may be amended by mutual consent of both parties unless specified otherwise in this Agreement through an amending resolution. - 3) It is agreed by Kneehill and Wheatland that the Intermunicipal Committee shall meet at least once every four years to review the terms and conditions of the agreement. - 4) The term of this agreement begins \\\\\, 2020 and ends \\\\\, 2024.
+- In accordance with the Municipal Government Act, this Agreement shall come into full force and effect on passing of a resolution by both Wheatland County and Rocky View County. - 2) This Agreement may be amended by mutual consent of both parties, through a new resolution. - 3) It is agreed by Wheatland and Rocky View that the Intermunicipal Committee shall meet at least once every four years to review the terms and conditions of the agreement. - 4) The term of this agreement begins , 2020 and ends , 2024.